jonimoas/VBEmu/README.md

 * Optimized gamelist parsing (thousands of roms in seconds)
 * Focus on big rom collections
 * Connectivity to RAWG.io, albeit on a basic level for now
+* Ability to directly download and store images and metadata

 ## USAGE: